AmadeusW/ice/development.md

 Developemnt log

+## 2024-12-15 curses dashboard
+Created a curses dashboard that displays a sample state, and sends it to the device on each update the device succesfully receives this information!

+Next up:
+- make this extensible such that Dashboard loads _configuration_: user friendly name, serialization order, keyboard shortcut for toggling
+- Hook up the received data to the real microcontroller code

 ## 2024-12-14 another approach
 I decided to create two programs that communicate using serial port.
 This will short cut us to Goal C, and allow for the other goals.